thomas-ferraz/vox-legis/codes/README.md

 | n_processo_ | tipo_documento | string | data_doc | assinado_por | n_folha_inicio | n_folha_fim |
 | ----------- | -------------- | ------ | -------- | ------------ | -------------- | ----------- |

-At this point, work focussed in the data provided in ``dados_pdf_falencias.csv``, and experiments and advancements were made based on it.
+At this point, work focused on the data provided in ``dados_pdf_falencias.csv``, and experiments and advancements were made based on it.

 # Pre-processing